 An nbn™ Fixed Wireless connection utilises data transmitted over radio signals to connect a premises to the nbn™ broadband access network.
 This connection is typically used in circumstances where the distance between premises can be many kilometres.
 Data travels from a transmission tower located as far as 14 kilometres, to an nbn™ outdoor antenna that has been fitted to the premises by an approved nbn™ installer.

-Fixed wireless connections also require an nbn™ network device to be installed at the point where the cable from the roof antenna enters your home.
-This device requires power to operate, and can only be installed by an approved nbn™ Installer or service provider.
+Fixed Wireless connections also require an nbn™ connection box to be installed at the point where the cable from the nbn™ outdoor antenna enters your premises.
+This device requires power to operate, and can only be installed by an approved nbn™ installer or phone and internet provider.

-To get the best nbn™ network experience, check your address and contact your preferred service provider about the options that are available to your premises.
+For the best experience, check your address and contact your preferred phone and internet provider about an nbn™ powered plan.
+It’s a good idea to ask about the options that are available to your premises.

 Consider the number of users and types of applications within your household or business.
-If you have many users and many devices and you do things like stream video on a regular basis, you should discuss higher speed options with your service provider so they can recommend the plan that’s best for you.
+If you have many users and devices and you do things like stream video on a regular basis, you should discuss higher speed options with your provider.
+They can recommend the best nbn™ powered plan for you.

-For more information on choosing the installation location for your nbn™ Equipment, and other advice like migrating business services.
-Download the connect kit below.
+For more information on choosing the installation location for your nbn™ Equipment, and other advice like migrating business services, download the Fixed Wireless connect kit below.